sjkirwan/power-outage/README.md

 Optional: Include a visualization that describes your model’s performance, e.g. a confusion matrix, if applicable.

 # Fairness Analysis
 I wanted to check the fairness of my model in predicting the length of a power outage between poor and rich states.
-I did this by introducing a binary varible "Rich_State" that is True if the state's per capita GDP is greater than the USA capita GDP False otehrwise.
+I did this by introducing a binary varible "Rich_State" that is True if the state's per capita GDP is greater than the USA capita GDP False otherwise.

 **NULL HYPOTHESIS**: The model mean absolute error does not varry signifactly between states with a high per capita GDP as for states with a low GDP per capita